AssertionError¶

 green: make it pass¶

-there is also a method to check if something is True
+there is an assert method to check if something is True

 the terminal shows AssertionError